Charlie Parra del Riego: Controversy

-Although the Heavy Metal version of Peru's National Anthem was successful, it also got detractors, mainly because it was done in a non-Peruvian musical genre.
+Although the heavy metal version of Peru's national anthem was successful, it also got detractors, mainly because it was done in a non-Peruvian musical genre.

 Other information

-Charlie has done, in his style, Salsa, Cumbia, Pop and Classical Music songs.
+Parra has done, in his style, Salsa, Cumbia, Pop and Classical Music songs.
 He also played a guitar solo with the pop band Adammo in the release of their album "Amber" (2010).

-Charlie is currently sponsored by Kramer Guitars, EMG Pickups, Dean Markley Strings and Razer.
+Parra is sponsored by Kramer Guitars, EMG Pickups, Dean Markley Strings and Razer.